McIlroy threatens 59, wins Canadian Open by seven shots

 “I said from the start I wanted to be aggressive.
 I played with so much freedom yesterday and I just wanted to keep that going today.
 Tied for the lead going out and playing with that freedom, it gives me so much confidence.”

-McIlroy finished at 22-under 258, while Irishman Shane Lowry (67) and American Webb Simpson (68) tied for second place on 15-under.
+Four-times major champion McIlroy finished at 22-under 258, while Irishman Shane Lowry (67) and American Webb Simpson (68) tied for second place on 15-under.

+It was McIlroy’s 16th victory on the PGA Tour, and he has now won a national championship in six different countries — after previous successes at the U.S. Open, British Open, Irish Open, Australian Open and Hong Kong Open.

+“It’s really cool,” he said.
+“I’ve had such a great week here in Canada.
+I’m very proud to win my sixth national open and I can’t wait to come back next year.”

 Reporting by Andrew Both in Cary, North Carolina; Editing by Ken Ferris